AbdelrhmanShehab/AbdelrhmanShehab/README.md

 ![Clean Code GIF](https://media.giphy.com/media/26tn33aiTi1jkl6H6/giphy.gif)

 > *"Code is like humor.
-When you have to explain it, it’s bad."* – Cory House
+When you have to explain it, it’s bad."*

 ---